Upside Down Catfish Care: A Quick and Easy Guide

 Habitat in the wild

-The upside-down catfish belongs to the family Mochokidae.
-This family is also commonly referred to as the “squeakers” or “upside-down catfish” family.
-Mochokidae is a family of small to medium-sized catfish that are primarily found in Africa, especially in freshwater habitats such as rivers, streams, and lakes.
-Upside-down catfish (Synodontis nigriventris) are one of the notable members of this family, known for their unique behavior of swimming upside down and their peaceful nature in the aquarium.
+The upside-down catfish belongs to the Mochokidae family, commonly known as “squeakers.”
+This family includes small to medium-sized catfish primarily found in Africa, particularly in freshwater habitats such as rivers, streams, and lakes.
+The upside-down catfish is a notable member of this family, recognized for its unique behavior of swimming upside down and its peaceful nature in aquariums.

-The upside down catfish is spread in the midstream of Congo River basin including Pool Malebo, Kasai River and Ubangi River.
-Also there is information that the fish was encountered in Kouilou Department of the Republic of the Congo.
-It was artificially introduced to Philippines.
+This species is commonly found in the midstream areas of the Congo River basin, including Pool Malebo, the Kasai River, and the Ubangi River.
+It has also been reported in the Kouilou Department of the Republic of the Congo and was artificially introduced to the Philippines.

 Description